neutrinojs/neutrino/packages/node/README.md

 ## Hot Module Replacement

-While `neutrino-preset-node` supports Hot Module Replacement for your app, it does require some application-specific changes in order to operate.
+While `@neutrinojs/node` supports Hot Module Replacement for your app, it does require some application-specific changes in order to operate.
 Your application should define split points for which to accept modules to reload using `module.hot`: